 The Stephan Co.'s score of 8 is lower than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, The Stephan Co. reported total carbon emissions of approximately 104,745,000 kg CO2e, a decrease from about 110,752,000 kg CO2e in 2023.
-The emissions breakdown for 2024 includes Scope 1 emissions of about 14,163,000 kg CO2e and Scope 2 emissions of approximately 90,583,000 kg CO2e.
-This indicates a commitment to reducing their carbon footprint, although no specific reduction targets or initiatives have been disclosed.
+The emissions breakdown for 2024 includes approximately 14,163,000 kg CO2e from Scope 1 and about 90,583,000 kg CO2e from Scope 2.
+This indicates a commitment to reducing their carbon footprint, although specific reduction targets or initiatives have not been disclosed.
 The company has not reported any Scope 3 emissions, which typically encompass indirect emissions from the value chain.
 Furthermore, there are no climate pledges or SBTi (Science Based Targets initiative) reduction targets currently in place.
-The emissions data is self-reported and not cascaded from any parent organisation, ensuring that the figures reflect The Stephan Co.'s direct operations in the US.
-Overall, while The Stephan Co. has made strides in reducing its emissions year-on-year, further commitments and targets would enhance its climate strategy and accountability.
+The Stephan Co. appears to be focused on managing its direct and indirect emissions, as evidenced by the significant figures reported for Scope 1 and Scope 2 emissions.
+Overall, while The Stephan Co. has made strides in reducing its emissions year-on-year, further transparency regarding specific reduction initiatives and targets would enhance its climate commitment profile.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.